zoujiayun/cmlHelpR/README.md

 3 RHOA-RHOA-RHOA tigerForeground      10          9   -780.       -780.
 0       1     1
 ```

+An LRT statistic is calculated between genes from each model, with the same gene appearing multiple times if it was run with multiple different tree combinations.
+Genes are always matched between models, with trees being matched also if they are present in each model.

 ## Function: getBEB()

 Bayes Empirical Bayes (BEB) data is reported for some models (e.g. ModelA, M2a and M8) which represents putative sites under selection.
 This function parses that information into an easy to use dataframe object that can be manipulated for down-stream analysis.

 **Usage**

-Input is simply the directory path to where the `CODEML` output is, the models you want to extract the BEB data for and the number of cores to parse the outputs with.
+Input is simply the directory path to where the CodeML output is, the models you want to extract the BEB data for and the number of cores to parse the outputs with.
 It's important to note here that this function operates off the output directories having the name of their model.
-If you change the output directory names, e.g. to `M2a_first_output`, this function will not work.
+If you change the output directory names, e.g. to `M2a --> M2a_first_output`, this function will not work.

-I have written these scripts to work directly with the output of the `parallel codeml` pipeline.
+I have written these scripts to work directly with the output of the `parallel_codeml` pipeline.
 If you want to update them, by all means do.

 ```
 > beb <- getBEB(dir_path = "/path/to/codeml/output",
                 models = c("M2a", "ModelA"),
                 sig = 0.05,
                 cores = 4,
                 ext = ".out")